 At the current time, uses are undertaken within the Precinct in accordance with relevant policies and procedures of Council and the Crown.
-Permissibility of uses are guided by the Eurobodalla LEP 2012, the public purposes of the Reserve (being 'public recreation' and 'resting place'), and the needs of the broader community.
+Permissibility of uses are guided by the Eurobodalla LEP 2012, the public purposes of the Reserve (being 'public recreation', 'resting place' and 'community purposes'), and the needs of the broader community.